KasparsVanags/Clash-of-code-Discord-bot/README.md

 ---

-Made after 1.5 - 2 months of learning C# so there could be some issues but it works!
+Made after 1.5 - 2 months of learning C# so it's a bit messy and there could be some issues but it works!